 When Sonja Agee took some time away from work to care for her ailing family, she thought she’d return to her government agency role refreshed.
 What she didn’t expect was the familiar toxicity and inequity to greet her at the door instead.

 “My grandmother was suffering from dementia, my mother had a mild stroke shortly after and I had to step in to care for them both,” Agee shared with Essence.
 “After my short leave of absence time expired, I went back to work and quickly realized I’d had enough of the meanness and the undercutting that was going on there.”

 Shortly after that realization, it dawned on her that the lack of support from her employer forced her to choose between her mental health and a paycheck.
-Shortly after, she turned in her letter of resignation from the entity she worked with for nearly 30 years.
+What soon followed was her handing in a letter of resignation from the entity she worked with for nearly 30 years.